Don't miss these 5 top-rated movies screening around Fresno

 On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
 Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
 When Charlie revives him, she quickly learns this is no ordinary yellow VW bug.

 With a 93 percent critical approval rating and an audience score of 79 percent on Rotten Tomatoes, "Bumblebee" has become a favorite since its release on Dec.
-21. The site's critical consensus indicates that "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."
+21, with a consensus that "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."

-In the mood for popcorn?
-It's playing at UA Broadway Faire Stadium 10 (3351 W. Shaw Ave.) through Monday, Jan.
-14 and Regal Manchester Stadium 16 (2055 E. Shields Ave.) through Thursday, Jan.
-17. Click here for showtimes and tickets.
+Catch it on the big screen at UA Broadway Faire Stadium 10 (3351 W. Shaw Ave.) through Monday, Jan.
+14 and Regal Manchester Stadium 16 (2055 E. Shields Ave.) through Friday, Jan.
+18. Click here for showtimes and tickets.

 Creed II